 The car system announced an incoming call not long after they’d started back from the coffee shop toward Forest of Four, and Hajime answered immediately.

-“Didn’t I mention that my client is being haunted?”
-At this greeting, at his side, Sano’s brows went up over a skeptical smile; he obviously couldn’t tell that this type of rudeness and accusation was par for the course of these conversations, and assumed, therefore, that those involved must be more antagonistic toward each other than they actually were.
+“Didn’t I mention my client is being haunted?”
+At this greeting, at his side, Sano’s brows went up over a skeptical smile; he obviously couldn’t tell yet that this type of rudeness and accusation was par for the course of these conversations, and assumed, therefore, that those involved must be more antagonistic toward each other than they actually were.
 Just to add to the effect, Hajime added, “Do you think I have all day?”

 “When do you estimate you’ll have the information?”